Gaining Perspective: Questions Adoptees Ask Their Birth Parents

 What Is My Birth Family’s Medical Background?

-When your baby grows up, he or she is sure to have questions that are about their physical well-being.
-When your child goes to the doctor, he or she will need to fill out paperwork that asks about their family’s history of health conditions.
-They might be asked about heart disease, diabetes, cancer, and mental health issues.
+When your baby grows up, they are sure to have questions about their physical well-being.
+When your child goes to the doctor, they will need to fill out paperwork that asks about their family history of health conditions.
+Their doctor will ask whether they have a family history of heart disease, diabetes, cancer, and mental health issues.

 Adoption is a complex issue for everybody involved.
 Not only do you have a lot of decisions in the future, but you are also dealing with the fact that your child might have a lot of questions about you.
 You made a loving choice to place your child with a family that provides unconditional love for your baby.
 That doesn’t mean that your love for them isn’t also unconditional.
 You can share your love with your child through photos, letters, videos, and other ways to communicate in the coming years.